git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Note that you can scroll past the end of the clip (to the right).
 * Press pads to enter/delete notes.
 The velocity of the pressed key is set as well.
 * Change the note length or create long notes by pressing a note pad, keep it pressed, wait a bit and then press a pad right to it.
-* To duplicate notes keep the Dulicate button pressed, select the source note, press empty destination pad(s).
+* To duplicate notes keep the Duplicate button pressed, select the source note, press empty destination pad(s).
 The note will be copied with all settings.
 * Note starts and lengths are lit in different colors.
 * Long press a pad which contains a note to edit the parameters of the note (or all notes of the step in case of Poly Sequencer).
 * Multiple notes can be edited in sequencers by using the select button in combination with a sequencer note pad.